kadlubski88/sasi/README.md

 # sasi
-Short for simple ascii serial interface is an library for Arduino to exchange data from the Arduino board and the outside world.s
+Short for simple ascii serial interface is an library for Arduino to exchange data from the Arduino board and the outside world.